You’ve gone through a lot – and now it’s time now it’s time for releasing emotions stored in the body – but how do you do that?

 Your emotions are stored in your body.
 To find and release them, you need to be in contact with your body (instead of away with the fairies or lost in daydreams, worries, or solving complex problems in your head).

-Get into your body: do a body scan meditation and ask your body to show you which areas are storing emotions that are ready to release.
+Get into your body: do a body scan meditation (there’s one in my Free Grounding Course) and ask your body to show you which areas are storing emotions that are ready to release.

 Know what it’s about?
 Prompt yourself with photos, memories, music then tune into your body and see what’s there.